AudriusButkevicius/lfufdcache/README.md

 lfufdcache
 ==========

-A LFU file descriptor cache for concurrrent ReadAt calls
+A LFU file descriptor cache for concurrrent ReadAt calls.